 We have audited the accompanying consolidated balance sheet of Marshall Edwards, Inc. (a development stage enterprise) (the "Company") as of June 30, 2004, and the related consolidated statements of operations, shareholders' equity, and cash flows for the year then ended, and for the period from December 1, 2000 (inception) through June 30, 2004.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
 The financial statements as of June 30, 2003, and for the period from December 1, 2000 (inception) through June 30, 2003, were audited by other auditors whose report dated July 31, 2003 expressed an unqualified opinion on those statements.
-The financial statements for the period from December 1, 2000 (inception) through June 30, 2003 include total revenues and net loss of US\$152,000 and US\$3,156,000, respectively.
+The financial statements for the period from December 1, 2000 (inception) through June 30, 2003, net end to be statements of operations, shareholders' equity, and cash flows for the period from December 1, 2000 and US\$3,156,000, respectively.
 Our opinion on the statements of operations, shareholders' equity, and cash flows for the period from December 1, 2000 (inception) through June 30, 2004, insofar as it relates to amounts for prior periods through June 30, 2003, is based solely on the report of other auditors.